No. I · Anno mmxxviBy Invitation

 Claim a handle.

 Optional but recommended.
 First-come-first-serve; immutable in the alpha.
+On first run this step also performs a one-shot proof of work that binds the identity to the network and raises the cost of mass registration.
 Your KeyPackages are published in the same step.

 $ parley register --handle YOUR_NAME